scinscinscin/obsidian/courses/THY4 Notes.md

 	- Society
 		- seeking material things / individualism / non-involvement / competition / rejection / exploration / violence
 	- Obedience is a part of our ongoing conversion, hearing god's word.
 Listening obedience calls us to be centered again on our seeking for god.
-- ST. Thomas Aquinas
+- St. Thomas Aquinas
 	- does not separate nature and grace, but rather shows that nature can be used to defend belief in God
 	- Reason and the senses can be used by human beings and by doing so, humans can discover truths
 	- Summa Theologica Aquinas
 		- shows the existence of God in a way that can be demonstrated to be true
 		- Tried to disprove the theory of two conflicting truths which spread through the western world under the influence of the writings of the Arabic scholar
 		- Uses philosophy to explain theology, logic to make faith reasonable
-- The renaissance
+- The Renaissance
+	- the course of western thought changed during the renaissance to a secular direction
+		- move towards belief in reason and senses - leading to the emergence of scientific inquiry and the modern era
+		- Christianity played in the development of the scientific method.
+		- Christianity was still influential.
+Vast majority of inventions were still made in a christian context and world view.
 	- science has no authority when it comes to spiritual things, only material things
 		- This limitation is the reason why we can't limit life to science
-	- Christianity played in the development of the scientific method
 	- Human reason as well as nature were now seen as functioning part from religion
-		- Secular humanism
+		- Secular humanism exalted human reason and experience as the measure of all things instead of God and special revelation
 	- God became a less omnipotent spirituality, and spirituality was practised more from a human starting point.
-We became the center of all
-		- Christianity was still influential.
-Vast majority of inventions were still made in a christian context and world view.
-- Enlightenment
+- **Enlightenment**
-	- gained much momentum in the 18th century through French Scholars
+	- gained much momentum in the 18th century through French Scholars such as Voltaire and Rousseau
 	- these people wanted to promote freedom and equality for all people, based on the idea that a person is actually good and needs to learn to use reason rightly, which they can do with proper education
-- Romanticism
+- **Romanticism**
 	- mid 18th century until the mid 19th century.
 First gained momentum in Germany
-	- puts an emphasis in feelings and experience
+	- puts an emphasis in feelings and experience, a focus on the self, a return to nature, a new nationalism and a return to practices / religions / pantheism and mythologies
-	- also the time when a strong historicism developed
+	- also the time when a strong historicism developed - historian consciousness became widespread among intellectuals
 	- the particular became more important then the view of the universal of the enlightenment
 		- experience is different from person to person
 - Modernism and onwards
-	- Hegel developed his idea of dialetical reasoning
+	- Hegel developed his idea of dialetical reasoning, being influenced by Romanicism.
 		- Claimed that eternal truths do not exist and that different ideas are equially valid.
 With regard to the concept of spirituality, this would mean that different kinds of spiritualities can co-exist.
 	- Darwin - made an important contribution to this context
 		- away from the viability and rationality of religion, towards a more naturalistic and evolutionary view
 	- Freud - attempted to explain human behaviour entirely on a naturalistic and deterministic basis, without invoking a higher cause
 		- Criticized religion as the universal obsessional neurosis of humanity, had a very negative view of religion
 	- Existentialism
 		- there is no inherent meaning in life, no intrinsic human nature